Leadership with a clear framework

 Compliance with rules and regulations is essential for us.
-We can only be successful in the long term if we manage our company transparently and with a sense of responsibility.
-In the process we emphasise effective organisation structures and clear responsibilities.
-The avoidance of corruption is just as important to us as compliance with human rights.
-And that doesn't just apply to us, but to our business partners too.
+We can only be successful in the long term if we manage our company transparently and responsibly.
+We rely on effective corporate structures and clear responsibilities.
+Avoiding corruption is just as important to us as observing human rights.
+And that applies not only to us, but also to our business partners.

 "No" to corruption and illegal activity